 In recent years, a selection of Lydia’s works has been performed at Ely Cathedral, St. John’s Smith Square London, Grosvenor House London, Norwich Cathedral – “Composer is present to hear her work played to perfection” (Eastern Daily Press) – and the Chapel of Gonville and Caius College Cambridge.
 Her choral work Cantica Sacra was premiered in February 2014 by the Choir of Gonville and Caius College Cambridge under the directorship of Dr Geoffrey Webber.

-Her music is played on BBC Radio 3 and her string quartet Russian Tableaux was included in BBC Radio 3’s playlist to mark International Women’s Day on 8th March 2015.
+Her music is played on BBC Radio 3 and her string quartet Russian Tableaux was included in BBC Radio 3’s playlist on both 8th March 2015 and 5th March 2017 to mark International Women’s Day.
 This work was also played at the Third Hildegard Festival of Women in the Arts (26 – 29 March 2015) at California State University.
-In the same month, Lydia was commissioned by Forest School (Altrincham) to write a short choral work (I Remember) for the Bellevue Education Northern Music Festival 2016, held at the Royal Northern College of Music.
+In the same month, Lydia was commissioned by Forest School (Altrincham) to write a short choral work for treble voices (I Remember) for the Bellevue Education Northern Music Festival 2016, held at the Royal Northern College of Music.
 I Remember was premiered there in April 2016 by the Forest School Choir.

 In early August 2015 Lydia completed an album of sacred/liturgical choral works – entitled Cantica Sacra – made up of Spectre of the Maiden Scorned (concert Requiem Mass), Cantica Sacra (liturgical song cycle), Kontakia (Lenten hymns)and Theotokia (Marian hymns).
 This album was recorded the following month at St Jude-on-the-Hill, London by the Alumni of the Choir of Clare College Cambridge under the directorship of Graham Ross and was released under the Divine Art label in May 2016.
 This “highly recommended disc” (Music for Several Instruments) has been critically acclaimed – “Lydia Kakabadse is a phenomenon and a virtual reincarnation of an early music master” (Gapplegate Classical Modern Music).